Public-Health-Scotland/National-Stats-Template/README.md

   	* Then go to *Insert – Footer – Save Selection to Footer Gallery*.
 Give it a name (e.g. ISD_Publication_Footer) and click OK.

-* Save the VBA macro:
+* Save the VBA macro (this macro will be later used to set the table styles in Word):
 	* Go to *View – Macros – View Macros*.
 Type the macro name you want to save this as (e.g. SetStyleOfTables) and click Create.
 It will open up the VBA developer window.
 	* Copy the following code to the developer window and click the Save button to save the macro.